pykaldi/pykaldi/README.md

 To streamline PyKaldi development, we made some changes to CLIF codebase.
 We are hoping to upstream these changes over time.
 In the meantime we provide a [PyKaldi compatible fork of CLIF](https://github.com/pykaldi/clif/tree/pykaldi).
-Run the following for a compatible CLIF installation:
+Run the following for a compatible CLIF installation.
+Don't forget to check out the pykaldi branch.

 ```bash
 git clone -b pykaldi https://github.com/pykaldi/clif.git